 The Animal Protection Law of 1 January 2009 states that anyone wishing to obtain a fishing permit in Switzerland must prove that they have sufficient knowledge regarding fish and crayfish.
 To do so they must follow a short training course and obtain an Attestation de compétence or Sachkundenachweis (SaNa).

-- For further information on the training required and to find a course: Click here (in French and German)
+- For further information on the training required and to find a course visit the: Anglers training network (in French and German)